Jubilee Media: Content

 In 2024, the most popular video on the channel was titled "30 vs 1: Dating App in Real Life", where a man swipes left and right on possible dates in a way similar to that of the app Tinder.

 The company has also produced controversial content, including a Middle Ground episode featuring people with anorexia and obesity discussing eating disorders and body image issues.

 Jubilee Media has been featured in many reaction videos on YouTube, including those of PewDiePie.
 Several of their debate videos had garnered publicity during the 2024 U.S. presidential election cycle, including a video where conservative pundit Ben Shapiro debates a transgender man.

 Wajahat Ali, a New York Times Contributing Op-Ed writer said, said Jubilee is "like Squid Game plus 'gotcha' plus viral moments."

 Criticism

-Meme-ifying political discourse
+Effect on political discourse

 Disability rights activist Imani Barbarin, who rejected an invitation to participate in a video, said the company's content is "what the memeification of politics looks like in practice."

 Kyndall Cunningham of Vox described the Surrounded series as a "satire of what debate has become in the age of Donald Trump: extremely competitive, theatrical, and unbalanced (literally and emotionally) to boot."
 Comparing the series to a "MrBeast-inspired game show," she noted that online political debate content such as this has increased in popularity in the Trump era.